betsyferronato/Employee-Manual/index.md

 Health insurance coverage will begin on the first day of the subsequent month in which employees are hired (i.e., hire date 06/15 - Insurance coverage will begin 07/01).

-Open enrollment for the health insurance plan is December 1 - December 31 of each year.
+Open enrollment for the health insurance plan is in November of each year, with coverage beginning December 1st.

 Upon separation from COS, a voluntary “Continuation of Coverage” is extended for a maximum of 18-months/1.5 years.
 Under this continuation, former employees can remain on the COS insurance plan, but are responsible for paying for the entire health insurance premium for themselves and their dependents by the 15th of each month.
 All checks are to be mailed to 210 Ridge McIntire Road, Suite 500, Charlottesville, Virginia 22903.
 Additional information will be supplied during the time of separation.